 Let me start with a question, Is it worth the money today?
 Progressive technology-wise, Is it competitive still up to this day?
 Now, let me go in depth, the worth and usability of these phones considering its been released 2014.

 So you got yourself an iPhone, brand new old stock, or probably cheaper, used one.
-No matter how its condition, I still found some facts, pros and cons of these marvelous products from Apple.
+No matter how its condition, I still found some facts, pros and cons of these marvelous products from Apple, so Check us out!

 Here they are: